zencrepes/github-indexer/README.md

 Whenever possible (i.e. issues, milestones, projects), it loads data sorted by the updated date in descending order (most recent first) and will stop as soon as it find the same node already in Elasticsearch.
 This way, first load takes some time, then you can just cron it to keep your Elasticsearch instance up to date.

 The overall logic is articulated around 3 stages:
- - Identify repositories to load data from (this is done through the ghRepos command => `github-indexer help ghRepos`)
+ - Identify repositories to load data from
- - Select which repository to load data from by editing `~/.config/github-indexer/repositories.yml` and applying the changes by running `github-indexer cfRepos`
+ - [OPTIONAL] Select which repository to load data from by editing `~/.config/github-indexer/repositories.yml` and applying the changes by running `github-indexer cfRepos`
     - _or force repos to be active during initial fetch by running ghRepos with the -f flag:_ `github-indexer ghRepos YOUR_OPTIONS -f`
  - Load data from the selected repositories (for example `github-indexer ghIssues` to load issues)